KUNEKUNE PIGS AT CAMP SKIPPING PIG

 starvation...44 lbs and should be 130 feet need trimming

-severe mange and starvation deformed leg because feet weren't trimmed
+severe mange and starvation deformed leg 'cuz feet weren't trimmed

 wart (porcine papilloma virus) untrimmed tusk growing 1/2" into face

 Mammary tumor.
 This tumor started out looking like a bug bite.
 At the time of its removal it was the size of a small orange and was deeply embedded in her body.
-The tumor had black running throughout and was called a melanoma.
+The pinkish tumor had black running throughout and was called a melanoma by the vet.

 The above photos are examples of some of the types of neglect and health problems we've encountered.
 Some are inexcusable and caused great suffering needlessly.
 Proper trimming of the feet in the second photo prevented leg deformity and the onset of arthritis.
 Because the pig is regularly turned out, his feet have pretty much maintained themselves.
 While confined to a house, he wasn't able to wear them down naturally.
 The pig in the fourth photo with the leg deformity isn't as lucky.
 She didn't have ideal conformation to begin with, and because her feet weren't kept properly trimmed as she grew, her leg now turns out at almost a right angle.
 She was born in 2001 and is showing signs of arthritis in her front legs.
 She is a real challenge to keep correctly trimmed because her feet no longer touch the ground as they should and don't wear evenly.
 There is simply no excuse for starvation and ingrown tusks (see sWilbur's story).
 Nor is there an excuse for the condition of the little pig with mange that looks like a burn victim (see Jack and Jill).
 Treatment would have been inexpensive and easy, but let go this far, the condition became life threatening, expensive and very time consuming to cure.